2.4.1 Values and limitations of LCA.

 - LCA enables a more complete and holistic understanding of the impact of food at all stages in its production.

-- Inconsistency in methodological choices (e.g. of functional units and system boundaries) make comparisons across studies difficult.
-There is however increasing focus on encouraging standardisation of methodologies.
+- Inconsistency in methodological choices (e.g. of functional units and system boundaries) makes comparisons across studies difficult.
+There is, however, increasing focus on encouraging standardisation of methodologies.

 - An LCA may only give an indication of the environmental impact associated with the average or industry standard production of a product – it may not give an indication of the best case outcome of a particular food product (i.e. novel production systems with vastly reduced environmental impacts may exist for a particular product, but this may or may not be taken into account in any given LCA study).

 - LCA has historically focused on environmental, not social impacts, although attempts are being made to develop a methodology for social LCAs.

 - LCA is a useful but incomplete tool for measuring of sustainability.

 - LCA can show impacts but it doesn’t necessarily tell us ‘what to do.’

 2.4.2 LCAs have historically focussed on environmental impacts.

 Currently, the majority of LCA studies focus on environmental impacts and do not concern themselves with social impacts.